mpatchesny/datingApp/README.md

 Next, navigate to ./src/datingApp.Api and execute the following command to run application:\
 `dotnet run`

+You may need to generate certificates, you can do so by running the following command:\
+`dotnet dev-certs https`

 Alternatively, open datingApp.sln solution in Visual Studio and run solution from there.

 ## How to use